 |

-as you pointed out how I should use my ears my perception
+basically as soon as you pointed out how I should use my ears

 the 'hand hair test' is pukka